boonleongtan/CookiesNCache/README.md

 ${\textsf{\color{red}{Copyright ©2024 Tan Boon Leong.
 All rights reserved.}}}$

 > [!CAUTION]
-> This project was created entirely from scratch by the author (with some reference to the CS50x courseware, of course).
+> This project was created entirely from scratch by the author.
 > The author retains all rights to prohibit any form of distribution of any or all of the materials contained within this project.

 > [!WARNING]